Customer Understanding Testing

 Part of a joined-up approach

-Product Understanding Reviews focus on whether customers understand the key concepts they need to form the right expectations and make informed decisions.
+Customer Understanding Testing focus on whether customers understand the key concepts they need to form the right expectations and make informed decisions.

 They are often used alongside a Client Literature Review, which focuses on how customer communications are written, structured and explained.